Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 ### BMS specific settings

 * ECS BMS &rarr; https://github.com/Louisvdw/dbus-serialbattery/issues/254#issuecomment-1275924313
-* HeltecModbus &rarr; set INVERT_CURRENT_MEASUREMENT = -1 and in case the modbus slave address of the BMS was adjusted from the factory default, configure the slave addresses to query in config.ini:HELTEC_MODBUS_ADDR.
+* HeltecModbus &rarr; in case the modbus slave address of the BMS was adjusted from the factory default, configure the slave addresses to query in config.ini:HELTEC_MODBUS_ADDR.
 As always the battery settings shall be configured in the BMS already via app or computer.

 ## How to change the default limits